sdan/vlite/README.md

   * I implement this by first finding the differences in similarity between the top X (hyperparameter) scores, calculating the standard deviation, then clustering by differences LARGER than the standard deviation.
 Results are returned then based on the number of CLUSTERS you want to reference, rather than direct elements.
+  * If K number of relevant clusters do NOT exist, then the maximum number of clusters possible is returned by default
   * EX: `[10, 9, 4, 3, -2]` -> `[10, 9], [4, 3], [-2]`, if `k=2` we return elements associated with differences `[10, 9, 4, 3]`
 * Integration with [USearch](https://github.com/unum-cloud/usearch) as the vector search engine instead of custom numpy comparisons
   * USearch handles search, vector computation, and indexing natively as the fastest vector search engine in the world
+  * Documentation for using USearch found [here](https://unum-cloud.github.io/usearch/python/reference.html#usearch.index.Index.add)

 # Pip Deploy
 1. `python3 setup.py sdist bdist_wheel`